 Instant Pot Mashed Potatoes

 One of the most popular side dishes ever to grace an American dinner table is mashed potatoes!
 Right alongside the meatloaf!
 As easy as mashed potatoes are to make, they are even easier to make in the Instant Pot electric pressure cooker.

 Something about the creamy texture is very appealing in mashed potatoes.
-Speaking of peeling (haha), I don’t peel my potatoes, I just mash that peel right in with the potatoes.
+Speaking of peeling (haha), I don’t always peel my potatoes, I’ve been known to just mash that peel right in with the potatoes.

 Instant Pot Mashed potatoes are very easy to make.
 It doesn't take long to cook fluffy pressure cooker Mashed Potatoes using this easy recipe.

-- 2/3 cup Half and Half (or whole milk)
+- 1/2 cup Half and Half (or whole milk)

 Scrub the potatoes, or peel them, if you prefer.
 Cut each potato into fourths.